cwrucutter/snowmower_localization/README.md

 * **DONE** Create callback functions for subscribers.

-* Interpret value of -1 from decawave anchor as invalid and calculate measurment update accordingly.
+* **DONE** Interpret value of -1 from decawave anchor as invalid and calculate measurment update accordingly.

 * Make decawave callback function open to any number of beacons.